-Mental Health Outpatient: Level C SPMI Adult

-Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Services are designed to promote recovery and rehabilitation for adults with SPMI.
+Nental Health Outpatient: Level C SPMI Adult Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Services are designed to promote recovery and rehabilitation for adults with SPMI.
 These services instruct, assist and support an individual to build or improve skills that have been impaired by these symptoms.
 Comprehensive assessment and treatment planning focus on outcomes and goals with specific interventions described to achieve them.
 Emphasis is placed on linkages with other services and coordination of care.
-Services may include evaluation and assessment, outreach, consultation, case management, counseling, medication evaluation and management, daily structure and support, skills training, family education and support, integrated substance abuse treatment, supported employment, relapse prevention, hospital diversion, crisis intervention, and supported housing.
-Diagnoses generally covered under this authorization type: Two of the following: Covered diagnosis on the Prioritized List, Significant assistance required to meet basic needs such as housing and food, Significant PTSD or depression symptoms as a result of torture, ongoing systemic oppression, trauma, or multiple losses.
-AND at least two of the following: At least one hospitalization within the past year, Symptoms related to the mental illness result in a moderate-to-severe functional impairment and are only partially controlled, Risk of harm to self or others that is elevated from baseline, Multiple system involvement requiring substantial coordination, Extended or repeated crisis episode(s) requiring increased services, Continues to meet admission criteria AND at least one of the following: • Capable of additional symptom or functional improvement at this LOC, • Significant cultural and language barriers impacting ability to fully integrate symptom management skills and there is no more clinically appropriate service.
-At least ONE of the following must be met: Documented treatment goals and objectives have been substantially met, Continuing stabilization can occur with discharge from treatment with medication management by PCP and/or appropriate community supports, Individual has achieved symptom or functional improvement in resolving issues resulting in admission to this LOC, Meets criteria for a different LOC due to change in symptoms or functioning at this LOC.
+Services may include more community- based services and can include evaluation and assessment, outreach, consultation, case management, daily structure and support, skills training, family education and support, integrated substance abuse treatment, supported employment, relapse prevention, hospital diversion, crisis intervention, and supported housing.
+Two of the following: Covered diagnosis on the Prioritized List, Significant assistance required to meet basic needs such as housing and food, Significant PTSD or depression symptoms as a result of torture, ongoing systemic oppression, trauma, or multiple losses.
+AND at least two of the following: At least one hospitalization within the past year, Symptoms related to the mental illness result in a moderate- to-severe functional impairment and are only partially controlled, Risk of harm to self or others, or risk of harm to self or others that is elevated from baseline, Multiple system involvement requiring substantial coordination, Extended or repeated crisis episode(s) requiring increased services, Continues to meet admission criteria AND at least one of the following: • Capable of additional symptom or functional improvement at this LOC, • Significant cultural and language barriers impacting ability to fully integrate symptom management skills and there is no more clinically appropriate service.
+At least ONE of the following must be met • Documented treatment goals and objectives have bee substantially met, • Continuing stabilization can occur with discharge from treatment with medication management by PCF and/or appropriate community supports. • Individual has achieved symptom or functional improvement in resolving issues resulting in admissio to this LOC, • Meets criteria for a different LOC due to change in symptoms or functioning at this LOC.